How do I get a prize to give away?

 Here’s a snippet about Passports with Purpose 2015 to get you going.

-In its seventh year, Passports with Purpose (PwP) is the annual travel bloggers fundraiser.
+In its eighth year, Passports with Purpose (PwP) is the annual travel bloggers fundraiser.
 PwP was founded in 2008 by a group of Seattle-based travel bloggers as a way to build community among travel bloggers and to give back to the places they visit.

 PwP initiatives benefited Heifer International; the Passports School with American Assistance for Cambodia; a village in Tamil Nadu, India for 25 Dalit families with Land for Tillers’ Freedom; two libraries in Zambia with Room to Read; five wells in Haiti with Water.org; two schools and two adult literacy programs in Mali with buildOn; and, in 2014, five communities in Honduras with Sustainable Harvest.